 The Northern Whig is a bar & grill in St Georges Market, Belfast.
-Rated 4.3 stars from 2402 Google reviews.
-Known for food that justifies the price and staff who feel present, not scripted.
-Best for sunday lunch and birthday dinners.
-Ranked #18 of 20 in St Georges Market.
+Rated 4.3 stars from 2429 Google reviews.
+Known for food execution and menu range and live music and atmosphere.
+Best for groups and lunch.
 Price range: £20–30.

 The Northern Whig